Public Health Foundations

 PHC 6410—Psychological, Behavioral, and Social Issues in Public Health (3)

-Health and behavior from social and community perspectives, including comparison of various theories regarding social and behavioral approaches to public health.
+Health behavior from an ecological perspective; includes primary, secondary and tertiary prevention across a variety of settings; incorporates behavioral science theory and methods.
 Sample syllabi are available via the Course Descriptions and Syllabi page.

 HSA 6114 – US Health Care Systems (3)